firebird631/siis/README.md

 2 digits hour, 2 digits minutes, 2 digits seconds.
 The datetime is interpreted as UTC.

 The optionnal option --cascaded=\<max-timeframe> will generate the higher multiple of OHLC until one of (1m, 5m, 15m, 1h, 4h, 1d, 1w).
+The non multiple timeframe (like 3m, or 45m) are not generated with cascaded because of the nature of the implementation in cascad its not possible.
+You have to use the rebuild command option to generate theese OHLC from the direct submultiple.

-For example, this will fetch from 5m OHLC from the broker, and then generate 15m, 1h, 4h and 1d from them :
+For example, this will fetch from 5m OHLC from the broker, and then generate 15m, 30m, 1h, 2h, 4h and 1d from them :

 ```
 python siis.py real --fetch --broker=binance.com --market=BTCUSDT --from=2017-08-01T00:00:00 --to=2019-08-31T23:59:59 --timeframe=5m --cascaded=1d